 Once the home of heiress Marjorie Merriweather Post, this lavish estate in Upper Northwest is home to a comprehensive collection of Russian imperial and 18th-century French decorative art, incredibly manicured gardens and fascinating special exhibits.
 These factors make for a romantic setting as you walk through the stunning mansion and scenic gardens, basking in the lifestyle of the rich and famous.

-Using art, science and technology in equal measure, ARTECHOUSE is a new attraction that has taken DC by storm.
+Using art, science and technology in equal measure, ARTECHOUSE has taken DC by storm.
 The art space features innovative, large-scale installations filled with interactive elements that are perfect for enjoying with a companion.
 Exhibitions rotate, so make sure to check their website as you plan your visit.

 The National Portrait Gallery stands as one of many must-visit museums in the District.
 The permanent exhibition American Origins provides an in-depth view of American history across 17 galleries, while the America’s Presidents exhibit serves as the only complete collection of presidential portraits in the country (outside of the White House).

 Located just off the George Washington Parkway in Virginia, Gravelly Point is a gorgeous area that features stunning views of DC, a hiking and biking path and plenty of space for you lay out a picnic.
 You will also see airplanes soaring overhead as they come in for landing at Reagan National Airport.